vitusbenson/carbonbench/README.md

 # Building CarbonBench Dataset

-The script [`data/create_carbontracker_dataset.py`](data/create_carbontracker_dataset.py) can download and pre-process the CarbonTracker and ObsPack data into the CarbonBench format.
+The scripts under [`data/`](data/) can download and pre-process the CarbonTracker and ObsPack data into the CarbonBench format.

 ### CarbonBench LowRes
 ```